Structure-preserving finite-element approximations of the magnetic Euler-Poisson equations: Preliminaries

-We note that, crucially, while the cyclotron frequency $\omega_{\text{c}}$ might become very large, the cyclotron motions might not necessarily manifest in the macroscopic dynamics of the fluid.
+We note that, crucially, while the cyclotron frequency $\omega_{\mathrm{c}}$ might become very large, the cyclotron motions might not necessarily manifest in the macroscopic dynamics of the fluid.
 In particular, this is true for the so-called \emph{magnetic-drift} or \emph{guiding center} limit \cite{Degond2009, Bostan2007, eulerpoisson22}.
 We derive the drift limit by assuming that inertial terms, temperature, and pressure are negligible, meaning: $\partial_t \mom + \diver(\rho^{-1}\mom \mom^\transp) \approx \bzero$ and $\nabla p \approx \bzero$ in \eqref{eq:magnetic_euler_poisson}, which in turn implies $-\rho\nabla\varphi + \vec m \times \vec\Omega = \vec 0$.
-We solve this algebraic side condition by introducing a \emph{drift velocity} \cite[Chapter 3]{Chen1984} that depends on the prescribed magnetic field and the potential:
+Under the transverse magnetic assumption, $\nabla \varphi \perp \boldsymbol \Omega$, we solve this algebraic condition by introducing a \emph{drift velocity} \cite[Chapter 3]{Chen1984} that depends on the prescribed magnetic field and the potential:

 System \eqref{eq:magnetic_euler_poisson} then reduces to a coupled system of density $\rho$ and potential $\varphi$:

 Substituting \eqref{eq:magnetic_drift_velocity} into the second equation of \eqref{eq:magnetic_drift_limit}, and performing a dimensional analysis, we can identify a time scale for the dynamics.
 The resulting time scale is determined by the \emph{diocotron frequency}: